 Section 6: Association Committees

-A. The President Elect shall appoint and/or introduce the Chairpersons for the committees at least sixty (60) days prior to the final meeting of the year.
+A. The President Elect shall appoint and/or introduce the Chairpersons for the committees at the final meeting of the year.
 If the committee does not have three members, the vacancies must be filled within 30 days.
 If the vacancies still exist after thirty (30) days, the President shall fill a vacancy.

 B. Committee Chairpersons shall submit their budgets to the President Elect and the XO no later than 45 days prior to the final meeting of the year to allow preparation of the budget.
 The budget shall include the present year’s actual expenditures and the proposed budget for the next calendar year.